 Interview: Software Systems Architecture: Working With Stakeholders Using Viewpoints and Perspectives

 InfoQ spoke to the authors of Software Systems Architecture on a couple of new topics, the System Context viewpoint and Agile, which have been added to the second edition.
 1

 Agile Modeling adheres to and aligns with Agile values and principles and should be one of the practices within your Agile toolkit.
 2

 InfoQ spoke with Lee and Celso about the Patterns-Based Engineering: Successfully Delivering Solutions via Patterns book, discussing patterns for working with patterns, MDD and the promise of reuse.
-The book focuses on how to improve efforts in identifying, producing, managing and consuming patterns – leading to better software delivered more quickly with fewer resources.

 Just Enough Software Architecture book, by author George Fairbanks, focuses on a risk-driven approach to software architecture development.
 InfoQ spoke with George about the book and his thesis.
 6

 Andreas Kaltenbach explains how MSDS solves backward software programs compatibility problems by negotiating the differences between versions to ease the upgrading process.
 4

 This article introduces RGen, a modelling framework inspired by openArchitectureWare.
 RGen uses internal DSLs for defining metamodels and offers a full modelling stack for Ruby.
 2